How to Write an Effective Grant Proposal Cover Letter

 - Get to the point quickly

-- Should not only repeat the information that is in the proposal
+- Does not repeat the information that is in the proposal

-- Should tell the reader how well you understand the funder and how your grant fulfills the funder's requirements
+- Tell the reader how well you understand the funder and how your grant fulfills the funder's requirements

 Beverly A. Browning, the author of Grant Writing for Dummies, suggests that you write the cover letter after you've completed the entire proposal, and when you are in a reflective mood.
 Browning says: